EMERGE Innova+ions Lab

 2. What does “EMERGE” stand for?

-EMERGE is an acronym for: Emerging Technologies for Violence, Mental Health and Early Substance Use Prevention We support work that is grounded in evidence, co-created with communities, and bold in its vision for youth futures.
+EMERGE is an acronym for: EMpowering Youth through Equity-Driven Research, Ground-Up Innovation & Engaged Communities.
+We support work that is grounded in evidence, co-created with communities, and bold in its vision for youth futures.

 3. Who leads the Lab?

-The Lab is led by Dr. Chuka Emezue, an Assistant Professor and nurse scientist whose work centers youth violence prevention, digital mental health, fatherhood, and Black family well-being.
+The Lab is led by Dr. Chuka Emezue, an Assistant Professor and nurse scientist whose work centers on youth/family violence prevention, digital mental health, fatherhood, and Black family well-being.
 He collaborates with an interdisciplinary team of youth advisors, clinicians, researchers, technologists, and community partners.

 4. What kind of projects are developed at EMERGE?